Discoverability & Data: A Conversation with Ran Avidan (Part II)

 Even before that, as a kid.
 I mean, were you giving up the soccer ball to instead be on a computer?

 Back then, the obstacles were different.
-Back then, internet was very slow, and we used different kind of technologies.
+The internet was very slow, and we used different kinds of technologies.
 Today, we’re looking at different paradigms, and the challenges are really different.
 But, I think that the space is so big and the challenges are so big that there’s enough room for so many companies to be there, to have their own flavors, to gain users.
 Now, we just need to get over the obstacles of understanding these users and of giving them the best solution that’s possible.

 What’s next?
 What do you see as next in the industry?

-Why?
-Because the internet was so big, and you needed a very effective tool for to improve discoverability.
+The internet was so big, and you needed a very effective tool for to improve discoverability.
 The same, I think, applies to mobile.

 At the beginning, there weren’t so many apps, so it was easy.
 Today, it’s very hard to find the app you really want.
 I think that if we’re looking at what’s going to happen next, it will be the app discoverability that will be completely different.

 The realm is currently being held by Apple and Google, by the app stores.
-I think that going forward other companies like Facebook and similar apps will be the main drivers of discoverability for users.
+I think that going forward other companies like Facebook will be the main drivers of discoverability for users.
 Users that already are spending most of their time between five to 10 apps on their device will use those apps to discover new things to do, or to read new content.

 To hear this conversation in its original podcast format, please visit here.